jfpineda84/jfpineda84.github.io/README.md

 Personal website where you can view my contact information as well as some of my current and past projects i'm working on or have worked on.

 The main purpose of this website is to aid future employers with a snapshot at my professional background and code.
 Furthermore, it is a good place to learn more about who i am past the code.
-You can access this website at my heroku site @ **url missing**
+You can access this website at .

 This website has been build using Ruby on Rails, HTML, CSS, and Bootstrap.